‘Mass Effect: Andromeda’ Gameplay Footage And Season Pass Questions And Answers

 If EA can start the shift away from Season Passes being a virtual requirement to keep playing a game with a reasonable player base, a penny-pinched player base may find refuge with more EA games.
 Shelling out $120 or more for a game, especially when most of the updates are map packs (hello Call of Duty), more players may switch to games that require less money to maintain the level of fun they expect.

-So what do you think of the recent info from BioWare on Mass Effect:Andromeda?
+So, what do you think of the recent info from BioWare on Mass Effect:Andromeda?
 Tell us your thoughts in the comments section below!